yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 10. In case a 'Service connection operation failed' dialog pops up, follow the next steps to manually create a service connection.
 You would also like to follow these steps in case you want to granularly configure permissions for Azure DevOps to a single resource group rather than the entire subscription.

-    **If you successfully authorized the Azure Subsription you may skip to step 34.**
+    **If you successfully authorized the Azure Subscription you may skip to step 34.**

     > **Note**: The following workaround steps must be performed by a Global Administrator of the tenant associated to the Azure subscription, or at least an individual who has access to a user account with either of these Azure Active Directory roles: Application administrator, Application developer, Cloud application administrator.